Rakusaab/dwphisher/README.md

 ## Solution of common issues
  - Some secured browsers like Firefox can warn for '@' prefixed links.
 You should use pure links or custom link to avoid it.
  - VPN or proxy prevents tunneling and even proper internet access.
 Turn them off you have issues.
  - Some android requires hotspot to start Ngrok or Cloudflared.
 If you face 'tunneling failed' in android, most probably your hotspot is turned off.
-Turn it on and keep it on untill you close PyPhisher.
+Turn it on and keep it on untill you close DwPhisher.
  - If you want mailing credentials then you need to use app password.
 Visit [here](https://myaccount.google.com/u/0/apppasswords) and generate an app password, put that in `files/email.json`.
 You may need to enable 2FA before it.

 ## [!]
 Disclaimer
 ***This tool is developed for educational purposes.
 Here it demonstrates how phishing works.
 If anybody wants to gain unauthorized access to someones social media, he/she may try out this at his/her own risk.
 You have your own responsibilities and you are liable to any damage or violation of laws by this tool.
-The author is not responsible for any misuse of PyPhisher!***
+The author is not responsible for any misuse of DwPhisher!***

 ### This repository is open source to help others.
 So if you wish to copy, consider giving credit!